The Ultimate French Cheese and Wine Pairing Guide

 Côte-d’Or (21) - Époisses Cheese & Chablis (Burgundy)

 In the heart of Côte-d’Or, you’ll find Époisses, a soft, pungent cheese with a distinctive orange rind that comes from regular washing with Marc de Bourgogne, a local grappa.
-Pair this rich, odiferous cheese with Chablis, a crisp and mineral-rich white wine from Burgundy, to create a contrast that highlights the best of both worlds.
-Côte-d’Or is famous for its vineyards, including the prestigious Côte de Nuits, and the historic city of Dijon, known for its mustard and gastronomy.
+Pair this rich, pungent cheese with Chablis, a crisp, mineral-rich white wine from Burgundy, to create a contrast that highlights the best of both.

 Doubs (25) - Mont d’Or Cheese & Arbois (Jura)

 Doubs is home to Mont d’Or, a seasonal, soft cheese with a velvety texture.
-This cheese is aged wrapped in spruce bark, which conveys a woodsy, almost smoky character to the soft cheese.
+This cheese is aged and wrapped in spruce bark, giving a woodsy, almost smoky character to the soft cheese.
 Complement it with Arbois, a versatile white wine from the Jura region known for its nutty and oxidative notes, to create a unique and delightful pairing.
-Doubs is all about lush forests, the stunning Doubs River, and the charming town of Besançon, with its impressive citadel.

 Jura (39) - Comté Cheese & Vin Jaune (Jura)